An exit contract optimization problem

 As noticed in Remark \ref{rem:ordered_times}, the event $\{L_{t-} \ge i\}$ at the r.h.s. of \eqref{eq:PrincipalPb-L} defines a sequence of ordered stopping times.
-One can then reformulate the principal's problem as a multiple stopping problem.
+One can then reformulate the the exit contract design problem as a multiple stopping problem.
 More importantly, this reformulation allows us to obtain the existence of the optimal contract.

 \begin{proposition} Let Assumption \ref{assum:f} hold true.